Vlada955/BUM/README.md

-Excercise app I've started creating as a gift to a friend who helped me a lot with excercise and becoming healthier.
+Exercise app I've started creating as a gift to a friend who helped me a lot with exercise and becoming healthier.
 Work in progress.

 ## Start Screen